October 2017, Version 1.1

 2.4 Once Volunteers have proven they are able to meet their commitments to D4R, and our donors, larger Grants may be requested and will be considered for approval by D4R.
 The value approved is at the discretion of D4R.
 Factors to consider include our fund-raising ability as well as the number and total value of other Campaigns already awaiting funding.

-3. Publishing Approved Grant Requests
+3. Publishing Approved Grant Applications

 3.3 Published Campaigns provide much of the incentive to compel a visitor to the D4R Website to donate.
 Or not.
 Please tell a good story in each request.
 A couple of useful articles to help with this (if needed) are:

-• The Campaigns their donation will fund in the order D4R will fund them
+• The Campaign(s) their donation will fund

 4. Making a Grant Payment

 4.1 D4R cannot guarantee the payment of an approved grant within a specific period of time.
 D4R fundraises from a variety of sources on a continuous basis – from individuals making regular or one-off donations, from the reclaiming of Gift Aid from HMRC, from corporate sponsors, through applying for grants from other sources and even bank account interest.
 Our income will fluctuate and a specific level in a given space of time cannot be guaranteed.
 Sometimes we will raise £1,000’s quickly and at other times fundraising may be slow.